hzwer/WritingAIPaper/README.md

 *Capability: you can do something that could not be done before.*

 Identify the core advantages of your work and emphasize them early in your paper.
-You can further expand the overall \textbf{novelty} from other aspects as well.
+You can further expand the overall **novelty** from other aspects as well.
 Key research topics, efficient solutions, and innovative technical contributions are the primary elements that contribute to a paper's novelty.
 For instance, numerous early influential works of deep learning emerged from foundational model research due to their potential to impact the entire field.
-Techniques such as "Batch Normalization"~\cite{ioffe2015batch} and "Residual Learning"~\cite{he2016deep} are esteemed for their effectiveness.
+Techniques such as "Batch Normalization" and "Residual Learning" are esteemed for their effectiveness.
 By emphasizing the novelty of your work, you'll be able to discern which aspects are worth the effort and which are inconsequential details.

 *We suggest a short article titled [Novelty in Science](https://medium.com/@black_51980/novelty-in-science-8f1fd1a0a143).*